bhuone-garbu/sf-event-monitor/README.md

 ### Intro

-This is just a simple script to monitor the platform events published by Salesforce on the commmand line using node.js.
-When a message is received, we simple print the message on the screen.
+This is just a simple dumb script I created to monitor the platform events published by Salesforce using node.
+When a message is received, I simply print the message on the screen.
 That's it.
-Nothing clever!

 This is just for monitoring purpose using the **Faye** node module: https://faye.jcoglan.com/